 Applicants will receive an email notification regarding eligibility status and access to the application.
-If the applicant receives an email notification that it did not meet the eligibility requirements, the applicant can return to the Grants Portal to complete and submit the required documents one additional time.
+If the applicant receives an email notification that it did not meet the eligibility requirements, the applicant can return to the Grants Portal to complete and submit the required documents.